mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 !!! failure "Why does the test execution fail with "Test project '$...' is not opened.
 Aborted"?"

-    This is happening because the variable in the `TestInfo` is not set.
-Go to *File* --> *Settings* --> *Path Variables* and create an entry for your variable, with a path to the project location on your hard drive.
+    It happens because you didn't set the variable in the `TestInfo`.
+Go to *File* --> *Settings* --> *Path Variables* and create an entry for your variable with a path to the project location on your hard drive.

 !!! failure "java.lang.IllegalStateException: The showAndGet() method is for modal dialogs only."

     One of the reasons why this message pops up is that a dialog should be displayed in a headless environment like a build server.
-There is no way to avoid this exception than not showing the dialog.
+There is only one way to avoid this exception than not showing the dialog.
-    According to the IntelliJ documentation it can also happen when the dialog is not shown on the EDT thread or the dialog is not modal.
+    According to the IntelliJ documentation, it can also happen when the dialog is not shown on the EDT thread or the dialog is not modal.